-The CellComEX Universal Alarm Communicator provides a fully supervised alarm communication path for any burglary or residential fire control panel.
-The CellComEX can be connected to any control panel's dialer output and used to capture Contact ID messages based on SIA DC-05-1999.09-DCS.
-The communicator also provides one input zone and one open-collector output for connection to burglary or residential fire control panel outputs and zones.
+The CellCom-LTE Series Universal Alarm Communicator provides a fully supervised alarm communication path for any burglary, commercial fire, or residential fire control panel.
+The CellCom-LTE Series can be connected to any control panel's dialer output and used to capture Contact ID messages based on SIA DC-05-1999.09-DCS.
+The communicator also provides four input zones and two open-collector outputs for connection to burglary, commercial fire, or residential fire control panel outputs and zones.
+Zone 4 allows a connection to the bell output of an existing control panel.

-The communicator operates in a variety of applications: CID Dialer Connection, Zone Input Connection, or Bell Connection.
+The communicator operates in a variety of applications: Dialer Connection, Zones 1-4 Input Connections, or Zone 4 Bell Connection.
 See Applications.